alberttheprince/FiveMCombatOverhaul/README.md

 # Known issues:
 - Animations are only replaced in third person.
 We have provided a small client script to prevent players from switching to first-person
 - Does not have advanced homing and other related info as the single player version does, as these files are not exposed by CFX/FiveM at the moment
+- Replaces the standard slap animation with a closed fist hit, making slap emotes seem more aggressive

 # Credits: